giantswarm/docs/src/content/reference/app-configuration/index.md

 ## Setting configuration values

-There are three ways to provide configuration values.
+There are three ways to provide configuration values:

 - via the web interface
 - via the Giant Swarm (Rest) API